starknet-io/SNIPs/SNIPS/snip-14.md

 We would benefit from a syscall that would enable a contract to check a particular class hash at an address.

+#### Simple use-case for Kakarot: enable the contract-level orchestration of versioning and auto-upgrade of our swarm of Kakarot Account Contracts.

+How?

+1. Set the new version (a class hash) in the Core EVM Kakarot Contract
+2. Every contract is now able to compare their class hash with the current correct version (situated in Kakarot Core EVM) and decide to self upgrade
+3. Before calling a contract, one may check that it is in the correct version.

 ## Specification

 One might want to name the syscall in the same way as the corresponding RPC method.